Custom Reporting for Bespoke Ecommerce Systems

 A better checkout process

-Understanding why people aren't buying does not stop at product analysis.
+Understanding why people aren't buying what you're offering doesn't stop at product analysis.
 The dreaded abandoned cart issue is a big one for ecommerce and is often because the checkout process is a trial in and of itself.
 Custom reporting on checkout statistics can:

 Improved delivery experience

-Customers expect fast, reliable shipping and clear updates on their orders and with the amount of competition out there, repeat custom can be dependent on it.
+Your customers expect fast, reliable shipping and clear updates on their orders.
+With the amount of competition out there, repeat custom can be dependent on it.
 Custom reports can help by:

-With well structured custom reports, ecommerce businesses can ditch the guesswork and make the right decisions that genuinely improve customer satisfaction and subsequently retention rates.
+With well structured custom reports, you can ditch the guesswork and make the right decisions that will genuinely improve customer satisfaction and subsequently retention rates in your business.

-Marketing campaigns are usually a huge deal for ecommerce companies and the data that drives these campaigns can be the difference between success and failure.
-Custom reports provide detailed consumer insights, everything from preferences and behaviours to the point at which they abandon their baskets.
-This information can be used to ensure marketing campaigns hit the right audience, in the right way every time.
+Marketing campaigns are probably a big deal for your business if you're in ecommerce and the data that drives these campaigns can be the difference between success and failure.
+Custom reports provide you with detailed insights on your consumers - everything from preferences and behaviours to the point at which they abandon their baskets.
+You can use this information to ensure your marketing campaigns hit the right audience, in the right way every time.
+Let's take a look at some examples of what kind of reports might be useful for you:

-Social media engagement - Through custom reports, engagement trends across platforms can be tracked which can highlight the best types of content and post logistics (post times for examples) that drive the highest engagement
+Social media engagement - A report that shows you engagement trends across all of your social media platforms which can highlight the best types of content and posting logistics (post times for example) that drive the highest engagement.

-Ad campaign effectiveness - Ad campaigns and subsequently their ROI (linking ad spend to actual sales) is another possibility custom reporting can provide, allowing businesses to reallocate budgets to the best performing channels and highlight those that need to be improved.
+Ad campaign effectiveness - Ad campaigns and subsequently their ROI (linking ad spend to actual sales) is another report that may be useful for your business.
+This type of report can help you reallocate your budget to the best performing channels and highlight those that need to be improved.

-Customer segmentation - Custom reports can be used to segment prospects and existing customers based on their behaviour, demographics and purchase history.
+Customer segmentation - You can also use custom reports to segment prospects and existing customers based on their behaviour, demographics and purchase history.
 This allows for more intelligent and personalised marketing.

-Cannel attribution - Through the use of custom reporting, businesses are able to understand which channels (ecommerce website, affiliate links, Social Media etc) contribute the most conversions.
-This in turn, ensures marketing efforts can be focused on the most effective channels.
+Channel attribution - Finally, custom reporting can help you understand which channels (ecommerce website, affiliate links, social media etc) contribute the most conversions.
+This in turn, allows you to tailor your marketing efforts to focus on the most effective channels (or the worst).

 Whilst custom reporting is a fantastic tool, especially for ecommerce businesses where data is so crucial - it does come with it's own set of challenges.
 Let's take a look at some of them as well as ways to overcome them.